Ford Mustang (third generation)

-The third-generation Mustang was produced by Ford from 1979 until 1993.
-Built on Ford’s Fox platform, it is commonly referred to as the Fox body Mustang.
-It evolved through several sub-models, trim levels, and drivetrain combinations during its production life.
-It underwent updates for the 1987 model year and seemed destined for replacement with a front-wheel drive Mazda platform.
-However, company executives were swayed by consumer opinion and the rear-wheel drive Mustang stayed, while the front-wheel drive version was renamed the Ford Probe.
-Enthusiasts group the generation into two segments: the 1979–1986 cars, with their quad headlight arrangement, and the 1987–1993 cars, with their aerodynamic composite headlamps and front fascia styling.
+The third-generation Mustang is a pony car manufactured and marketed by Ford from 1979–1993, using the company's Fox platform and colloquially called the Fox body Mustang.
+During its third generation, the Mustang evolved through several sub-models, trim levels, and drivetrain combinations during its production and seemed destined for replacement with a front-wheel drive Mazda platform.
+Company executives were swayed by consumer opinion and the rear-wheel drive Mustang stayed in production, while the front-wheel drive version was renamed the Ford Probe.
 Production ended with the introduction of the fourth-generation Mustang (SN-95) for the 1994 model year.

 1979–1982

-The 1979 model year Mustang was based on the Fox platform.
-This chassis was "Ford's initiative to build a one-size-fits-all car to serve as a two-door sports car and a four-door family car" with its initial use by the larger Ford Fairmont and Mercury Zephyr twins that debuted in the 1978 model year.
+The 1979 model year Mustang used the Fox platform intended by Ford as "a one-size-fits-all [platform] to serve as a two-door sports car and a four-door family car," initially used with the Ford Fairmont and Mercury Zephyr twins that debuted in for model year 1978.
 "Ford built the 1979 Mustang around a platform it would share with more humble cars in the Lincoln-Mercury-Ford corporate family in order to keep development and construction costs down."
 Body styles for the Mustang included a 2-door sedan (coupe) and 3-door sedan (hatchback).
 Two trim levels were available: the base model and the more luxurious Ghia model.
 The wheelbase was 5 in shorter than the Fairmont/Zephyr series at 100.5 in (nearly the same as the outgoing European Ford Capri and over 4 in longer than the Mustang II).